 The Latest: Socialist leader in Bulgaria votes for "change"

-Bulgarians are headed to the polls for the third time in four years in an early vote that could tilt the European Union's poorest member closer to Russia.
-Socialist leader Kornelia Ninova, whose party wants EU sanctions lifted against Russia imposed after it annexed Crimea in 2014, says Sunday that she voted "for a change."
+Bulgarians are heading to the polls for the third time in four years in a snap vote that could tilt the Eu... .
+Bulgarian ex-Premier Boiko Borisov, leader of the center-right GERB party, speaks to media after voting, in Sofia, Bulgaria, Sunday, March 26, 2017.

 Discussions